English wine cask units: Puncheon or tertian

-The puncheon was a third of a tun.
-The term puncheon, shortened to pon in the United States, is thought to derive from the fact that it would have been marked by use of a punch to denote its contents.
+The puncheon is a third of a tun.
+The term puncheon, shortened to pon in the United States.
 The unit was also known as a tertian (from the Latin word for "third").

 Hogshead

-Of comparable size to the beer hogshead, the wine hogshead was equal to half a butt or a quarter of a tun.
+Of comparable size to the beer hogshead, the wine hogshead is equal to half a butt or a quarter of a tun.

 Tierce

-Closely related to the modern oil barrel, the tierce was half a puncheon, a third of a butt or a sixth of a tun.
+Closely related to the modern oil barrel, the tierce is half a puncheon, a third of a butt, or a sixth of a tun.

 Barrel

-The wine barrel was half a wine hogshead or an eighth of a tun.
+The wine barrel is half a wine hogshead or an eighth of a tun.

 Rundlet

-The rundlet was a seventh of a butt or a fourteenth of a tun.
+The rundlet is a seventh of a butt or a fourteenth of a tun.